 - Identify a new approach by reconfiguring common or existing components in an unconventional way.

-- Identify trends in the user experience of your customers and how that is affecting the business.
+- Identify trends in your customers’ user experience and how that affects the business.

 Stories for Managers